drao6264/IoT_Individual_Assignment_02/README.md

-# ESP32 Environmental Monitoring System
+# ESP32 based Remote Environmental Parameter Monitoring System using MQTT and Node-RED

 A real-time environmental monitoring system using ESP32, DHT11 sensor, MQTT protocol, and Node-RED dashboard for temperature and humidity tracking.